 Where to Fish in Ohio

-While there are plenty of great Ohio fishing regions, we think fishing adventures in Columbus are particularly unique.
-With over 14 fishing lakes within the city and many more nearby, fishing in Columbus is top-rated.
+Fishing in Columbus puts you close to 14 fishing lakes within the city and many more nearby.
 From shore casting to ice fishing to fly-fishing, the city offers extraordinary fishing opportunities for anglers of all skill levels and ages.
 In addition, Columbus hosts a boat and fishing show each year

 Camping and Fishing in Ohio

-Before you set off on any Ohio camping and fishing trip, ensure that you check for updates from the Ohio Department of Natural Resources, which offers the most up-to-date information on angling forecasts.
+Before you set off on an Ohio camping and fishing trip, check for updates from the Ohio Department of Natural Resources, which offers the most up-to-date information on fishing forecasts.
 Also, check out interactive maps to find active species and monitor water conditions.
-Pre-planning will save you aggravation and time and show you the perfect fishing destinations in Ohio.
+Pre-planning will save you aggravation and time, and you’ll find the best fishing destinations in Ohio.